|

 How to Apply This in Your Bedroom:

-- ✅ Use neutral colours for the walls, bedding, and main furniture.
+• ✅ Use neutral colours for the walls, bedding, and main furniture.

-- ✅ Avoid using too many different colours—stick to one base tone and its variations.
+• ✅ Avoid using too many different colours—stick to one base tone and its variations.

-- ✅ Add a pop of colour like navy, emerald green, gold, or charcoal through cushions, curtains, or a rug.
+• ✅ Add a pop of colour like navy, emerald green, gold, or charcoal through cushions, curtains, or a rug.

 (Follow the 60-30-10 rule: 60% main colour, 30% secondary, 10% accent.)

-Step 2: Upgrade Your Headboard
+Step 2: Add Height and Softness with Your Headboard

 A stylish headboard instantly adds a sense of luxury and sophistication.
 Hotel rooms often feature tall, well-designed headboards because they anchor the bed and create a focal point.